lyon-fnal/devenv/clion-mac.md

 CLion will run some tests and give you the versions of CMake and gdb.
 Be sure these are correct (especially CMake).

 Now, to back to the CMake settings (`CMake` on the left toolbar under Toolchains).
+Select the new toolchain you just made.
 Be sure the Generation Path is correct (you set that before) and, assuming you want to run `ninja` (yes, you do), add the following to `CMake options`:
 ```
 -DCMAKE_MAKE_PROGRAM=ninja -Wno-dev -G Ninja
 ```